College of Business Timelime

 The College of Business launches the inaugural Signature Speaker Series featuring Yahoo Co-founder Jerry Yang with a lead gift from Wachovia.

-During the Signature Speaker Series, the college awarded its first Leadership and Service Award to Jim Kahan and its first first Distinguished Alumni Achievement Award to Ernest Bromley.
+During the Signature Speaker Series, the college awarded its first Leadership and Service Award to Jim Kahan and its first Distinguished Alumni Achievement Award to Ernest Bromley.

 October 28, 2005